Up to 35% Off Raised Beds

 Spray the plant with insecticidal soap to get rid of spider mites.

-If you notice your coleus foliage looking mottled and, upon closer inspection, a fine webbing covering them, it is spider mites.
-Of all the pests to battle, I find I get spider mites in my plants most often.
+If you notice your coleus foliage looking mottled and, upon closer inspection, a fine webbing covering it, it is spider mites.
+Of all the coleus problems, I find I get spider mites in my plants most often.
 Especially when I’m bringing plants from the outside indoors for the winter.

 Be very careful selecting plants to bring indoors.
 Consider spraying your plants with an insecticidal soap as a precaution before bringing them inside.
 I’ve brought spider mites into my house before.
 It is not pretty.

 Spider mites prey on weak plants.
-So keeping your coleus healthy is the best way to avoid these and most other pests.
+Keeping your coleus healthy is the best way to avoid these and most other pests.
 However, that is easier said than done.
 Just a day or two of forgetting to water can leave them weak enough for these pesky mites to attack.

 If you notice just a few webs on some of the leaves, start with a good spray with the hose.
 This will have to be done often to be effective.
 Insecticidal soap spray can be purchased from any garden center.
 Use this weekly or as directed to get rid of the mites.